horsicq/Detect-It-Easy/help/Binary.md

 ```
 ```
-**QString getString(qint64 nOffset,qint64 nMaxSize=50)** Get a text string from the file.
+**QString getString(qint64 nOffset, qint64 nMaxSize=50)** Get a text string from the file.
 A string is read up to the first unreadable character or up to the maximum length.

 * nOffset - The offset in the file.
 * nMaxSize - The maximum size of the string, in bytes.

 ```
-var sString=Binary.getString(0x100,32); // read a string from offset 0x100, maximum length 32 bytes
+var sString = Binary.getString(0x100, 32); // read a string from offset 0x100, maximum length 32 bytes
-var sString=Binary.getString(60); // read a string from offset 60, maximum length 50 bytes (default value)
+var sString = Binary.getString(60); // read a string from offset 60, maximum length 50 bytes (default value)
 ```
-**qint64 findSignature(qint64 nOffset,qint64 nSize,QString sSignature)** Search for a signature in the file.
+**qint64 findSignature(qint64 nOffset, qint64 nSize, QString sSignature)** Search for a signature in the file.

 * Returns Offset in the file if the value is found; **-1** otherwise.

 ```
 ```
-**qint64 findString(qint64 nOffset,qint64 nSize,QString sString)** Search for a string in the file.
+**qint64 findString(qint64 nOffset, qint64 nSize, QString sString)** Search for a string in the file.

 * Returns Offset in the file if the value is found; **-1** otherwise.

 ```
 ```
-**qint64 findByte(qint64 nOffset,qint64 nSize,quint8 nValue)** Search for a byte in the file.
+**qint64 findByte(qint64 nOffset, qint64 nSize, quint8 nValue)** Search for a byte in the file.

 * Returns Offset in the file if the value is found; **-1** otherwise.

 ```
 ```
-**qint64 findWord(qint64 nOffset,qint64 nSize,quint16 nValue)** Search for a word in the file.
+**qint64 findWord(qint64 nOffset, qint64 nSize, quint16 nValue)** Search for a word in the file.

 * Returns Offset in the file if the value is found; **-1** otherwise.

 ```
 ```
-**qint64 findDword(qint64 nOffset,qint64 nSize,quint32 nValue)** Search for a dword in the file.
+**qint64 findDword(qint64 nOffset, qint64 nSize, quint32 nValue)** Search for a dword in the file.

 * Returns Offset in the file if the value is found; **-1** otherwise.